 AS HIMSELF… (AUTOBIOGRAPHY)

-In those teen days, I was lucky to be admitted to the public conservatoire (ULM/Centro Tom Jobim), where I started with the basics of theory and aural, and later studied a bit of classical guitar privately.
+In those teen days, I was lucky to be admitted to the public conservatoire (ULM/Centro Tom Jobim), where I started with the basics of theory and aural, and later studied classical guitar privately.
 I began performing and recording popular music and I also studied at the guitar institute of São Paulo (IG&T).

 Those initial skills allowed me to work (teaching and making websites) and support my studies at an academic institution (FAAM/FMU), where I took modules such as orchestration, counterpoint, aesthetics, piano, percussion, and developed aural skills.
 During that time I also played in several bands, such as Selene, a trio of live trance music (electric guitar, bass and keys working with dodecaphonic material and all sorts of experimentation).
 I finalised my BA in composition with a portfolio of chamber music, at a time when I was highly influenced by the paintings of Matisse and wanted to make neo-impressionistic music (thus I developed my own ‘musical pointillism’ technique).
 After my BA graduation, I continued my compositional studies through a course with Almeida Prado, a prestigious Brazilian composer who published an incredible book full of compositional techniques.
 In 2009, I migrated to the UK to look for work and develop further my career.